alexmrbarreira/autoscout24_scraping/README.md

 - [Results overview II : different countries, same car](#results-overview-II--different-countries,-same-car)

 ### Running the scripts
-There are two sets of scripts: (i) one for offers in Germany from autoscout24.de and (ii) another for offers in Portugal from standvirtual.com
+There are two sets of scripts: (i) one for offers in Germany from autoscout24.de and (ii) another for offers in Portugal from standvirtual.com.
+Their use is similar.

 To get and plot data from German offers simply:
 - select search car options in parameters_de.py.
 Check existing examples; to add more check brand/model names in autoscout24.de.